 What is EU Citizenship?

-The European Union is not exclusive to Europeans.
-Third-country nationals can obtain an EU Passport quite easily, especially when choosing to endeavor through an EU Citizenship by Investment program.
-Each EU country will have its own set of requirements for applicants seeking their Citizenship status, but among the most common are proof of eligibility, legal Residency status, some degree of language proficiency, and standard documentation.
+Thankfully, the benefits of the European Union are not exclusive to people who were born in the bloc.
+In fact, you can obtain an EU Passport quite easily, especially when choosing countries that allow naturalization after a certain period of residency.
+Each EU country will have its own set of requirements for applicants seeking their Citizenship status, but among the most common are proof of eligibility, legal residency status, some degree of language proficiency, and standard documentation.

-Investment immigration programs that immediately grant Citizenship status, more commonly found in the Caribbean and that sometimes are referred to as Golden Passports, are extremely rare in the European Union.
-The workaround is to first obtain Residency status, possible through Residency by Investment programs, also referred to as Golden Visas, and then apply for Citizenship, though that remains at the discretion of the applicant.
-Regardless, Investment Visa, relying on the vast experience of its team of industry veterans, considers the following EU Countries to hold the Best Citizenship status.
+Note that investment immigration programs that immediately grant citizenship status are extremely rare in the European Union.
+The workaround is to first obtain residency status, possible through Residency by Investment programs, also referred to as Golden Visas, and then apply for citizenship if that is your aim.

 european-union-countries-flags.webp